 * How did he communicate with dispatch?

-* Did Mr. Doe spend any time securing his load?
+* Did Mr. Doe spend any time with load securement?

 * Did Mr. Doe spend any time cleaning his rig/trailer?